gateio/gateapi-csharp/docs/MarginApi.md

             var from = 56;  // long? | Time range beginning, default to 7 days before current time (optional) var to = 56;  // long? | Time range ending, default to current time (optional) var page = 1;  // int? | Page number (optional)  (default to 1)
-            var limit = 100;  // int? | Maximum number of records returned in one list (optional)  (default to 100) var type = "borrow";  // string | Filter by account change type.
-All types are returned if not specified. (optional)
+            var limit = 100;  // int? | Maximum number of records to be returned in a single list (optional)  (default to 100) var type = "borrow";  // string | Only retrieve changes of the specified type.
+All types will be returned if not specified. (optional)

             try
             {